Songyosk/MSDPS/README.md

 ## Requirements
-Python 2.x is required to run the scripts (except those with name beginning with 'ODE_').
+Python 2.x is required to run the scripts (except for those with name beginning with 'ODE_').

 Create an environment using conda as follows:
 ```bash